Measuring Your Roof

 How did your roof measure up?

 There May Be Other Factors

-As you can see, understanding how to measure your roof will give you a better understanding of your costs to repair or replace your roof.
-You are now an expert on the importance of accurate measurements and how it impacts your estimate!
+As you can see, knowing how to measure your roof will give you a better understanding of your costs to replace your roof.
+You can understand the importance of accurate measurements because it directly impacts the amount of material needed!

-Roofing repairs can be stressful.
+Roofing issues can be stressful.
 Here at Legacy Roofing Northwest, we encourage our clients to be informed to reduce that stress.